Machinalabs/earthmind-rs/README.md

 # EarthMind

+A Near Native implementation of the EarthMind Protocol.

 EarthMind is a protocol for decentralized governance using advanced AI and Blockchain technology to streamline governance decisions for any protocol implementing the EarthMind client contract.

 ## Pre Requisites